gitbra/pwic/README.md

 ## Presentation

 **Pwic** is a wiki server to support your personal and professional documentation.
 Its paradigm is to put the documentation at the center of your methodology through comprehensive features and 5 basic roles (reader, editor, validator, manager and administrator).
 The users are focused on writing the documentation, not on changing the styles.
 The managers supervise the progress.
-The technical team can reject any uncomplient document.
+At the end, the technical team can reject any uncomplient document.

 ## Some supported features

-Who can do the most can do the least!

 ### For the readers